 After that post, I ended up receiving some emails from friends and family of both Peter Brennan and Bob Filby, which expanded on the history, and a very interesting one at that.
 The story begins on January 20th, 1945 in Zetten, Holland during World War II:

 “During the attack on the most closely built up and most heavily defended part of Zetten on 20 January 1945 the commander of the assaulting company (‘A’ Company) was wounded during extremely fierce close quarter fighting and had to be evacuated.
 At this time, the attack was held up by the very stubborn resistance of the enemy which had caused heavy casualties to ‘A’ Company.
-Despite the confused nature of the fighting and the enemy’s close range, accurate shooting Captain Filby ran from Section to Section reorganising the company.
+Despite the confused nature of the fighting and the enemy’s close range, accurate shooting Captain Filby ran from Section to Section reorganizing the company.
 At least four men were hit accompanying Captain Filby on this most dangerous task, but he carried on until his task was complete.
-Captain Filby then organised a fresh attack with the remainder of ‘A’ Company on a strongpoint of well-defended houses.
+Captain Filby then organized a fresh attack with the remainder of ‘A’ Company on a strongpoint of well-defended houses.
 He led the attack carrying a Bren [light machine] gun with which he killed at least 10 Germans during the assault.
 His fifth runner was carrying a PIAT [Projector Infantry Anti Tank] and throughout the action, Captain Filby whilst commanding and leading his Company used with deadly effect either his Bren or PIAT.
 Throughout the action which was most hotly contested his example was an inspiration to the whole Company, and it is certain that his courage, determination and skill were instrumental in the Company eventually capturing the heart of the defences of Zetten.”

-“On completing the capture of the objective Captain Filby again personally dashed from house to house reorganising the position during which time he was narrowly missed by enemy snipers, bazookas and Spandau [rapid fire machine guns] several times.
+“On completing the capture of the objective Captain Filby again personally dashed from house to house reorganizing the position during which time he was narrowly missed by enemy snipers, bazookas and Spandau [rapid fire machine guns] several times.
 The enemy counter-attacked fiercely, and one of the houses previously held by ‘A’ Company was retaken by them.
 Captain Filby led his runner [bodyguard and messenger] and the remainder (3 men) of a Section and broke into the house killing or capturing the 9 Germans inside.”